Looking back, you married very young. In retrospect, why do you think you did so?

 When you finally decided to leave, what were your greatest fears?
 Did any of them come to fruition?

 By the time I left, I was too afraid I was losing myself to stay.
 This fear was strong enough to overpower everything else.
 I didn’t fear I’d regret leaving, only regret I’d stayed so long.
 I was more broken than I realized.
 Believed I’d failed.
 Had not been good enough.
 Ever.
 I still fear that I’ll never be held by someone who really loves me.
 The fears do not go away just because you leave, but they slink into the closet as you create a new life, embrace independence, and begin to recognize yourself for who you are.

 When you planned to leave, you must have had an expectation of your husband’s response.
 What was it, and how did it differ from the response you received?

-There were no surprises at all.
+There were no surprises.
 He lost his temper, told me how fucked up I was.
 How he’d done everything.
 I didn’t deserve anything but kept shoveling stress on him.
 He didn’t need this shit!
 Not after busting his ass all week at work.
 He continued by telling me I was worthless.
 A mess and had better get a grip on that, not blame him.
-I wondered if that meant I should blame his girlfriends?
-Ha!
+I wondered if that meant I should blame his girlfriends? lol

-I didn’t react to this.
 I walked away.
 Not a word after I said, “I’ve made a decision.
 I’m leaving you.”
-I had finally come to realize he never listened when I tried to explain anyway, so I didn’t try.
+I had finally come to realize he never listened when I tried to explain anyway.
+Sometimes there is simply nothing left to say.

 This realization that he would never get it, never care or change, never want or feel he needed to, was what made my decision to finally go.
 And it was what ultimately allowed me to stick with my decision and begin to create a new life.